Josh Addo-Carr: Drug driving and sacking

 On 10 September 2024, it was reported that Addo-Carr had been pulled over by police as part of a random alcohol and drug test a week earlier.
-It was alleged that he had failed the roadside drug test and informed the Bulldogs the following day.
+It was alleged that he had failed the roadside drug test and informed Canterbury the following day.
 Addo-Carr was tested a second time, with that sample sent away for further analysis.
 The following day, he stood himself down from playing in the club's elimination final against Manly.

 On 13 September, police advised that the second sample was positive.
 Addo-Carr did not contest a $682 fine and a three-month suspension from driving (without having a conviction recorded) after testing positive to cocaine, but claimed that he did not knowingly take any drugs.
-He may be further dealt with by the NRL and his club.

 On 25 October, it was reported that Canterbury had issued Addo-Carr with a show cause notice.
-On 31 October, Addo-Carr was sacked by the Bulldogs due to breaches of his playing contract and lack of transparency when he faced the board.
-After being sacked by the Bulldogs, Addo-Carr began working a labouring job.
+On 31 October, Addo-Carr was sacked by Canterbury due to breaches of his playing contract and lack of transparency when he faced the board.
+After being sacked by Canterbury, Addo-Carr began working a labouring job.

 2025: Parramatta

 Following his sacking by Canterbury, Addo-Carr signed a two-year deal with arch-rivals Parramatta.

 In round 3 of the 2025 NRL season, Addo-Carr made his club debut for Parramatta and scored a try in their 16-8 loss against his former club Canterbury.

 In round 7 of the 2025 NRL season, he scored two tries during Parramatta's 38-22 victory over the Wests Tigers.
 In round 9, Addo-Carr scored two tries for Parramatta in their 28-18 loss against Cronulla at Magic Round.
 In round 21, Addo-Carr scored his 150th first grade try in Parramatta's shock 22-20 victory over Brisbane.
 In round 27, Addo-Carr scored a hat-trick in Parramatta's 66-10 victory over wooden spooners Newcastle.

 Addo-Carr finished the season as the club's top try scorer with 19 tries as the club finished 11th on the table.

+In February 2026, Addo-Carr was ruled out for at least a month with a broken thumb.
+Addo-Carr played 23 matches for Parramatta in the 2026 NRL season as the club finished 13th on the table.
+In September 2026, Addo-Carr was allegedly pulled over police and tested positive for Cocaine.
+The Parramatta club later released a statement which read "The Parramatta Eels are aware of an alleged incident involving Josh Addo-Carr, The club has notified the NRL Integrity Unit and is co-operating with the appropriate processes, as well as providing welfare support to Josh and his family Parramatta Eels will not be commenting further until the matter has been finalised".